Kickstart your investment

 When the assessing officer has sufficient reasons to believe that any taxable income has escaped assessment, he has the authority to assess or reassess the assessee’s income.
 The time limit for issuing a notice to reopen an assessment is 4 years from the end of the relevant assessment Year.
 Some scenarios where reassessment gets triggered are given below.

 a.
 The assessee has taxable income but has not yet filed his return.

 b.
 The assessee, after filing the income tax return, is found to have either understated his income or claimed excess allowances or deductions.

 c.
 The assessee has failed to furnish reports on international transactions, where he is required to do so.

-Assessment, in the case of some taxpayers, could close quickly while for some, it could prove to be quite gruelling.
-In case you are not comfortable dealing with income tax officers, it is suggested that you take the help of a Chartered Accountant to help you with your case.
+Assessment could close quickly for some taxpayers, while it could prove to be quite gruelling for others.
+If you are not comfortable dealing with income tax officers, it is suggested that you take the help of a Chartered Accountant to help you with your case.